Skip to main content

 What Is Hate?

-Acts of hate target your identity—your race, color, creed, religion, ancestry, gender, sexual orientation, physical or mental disability, citizenship, immigration status, or national origin.
-These aspects of identity are legally protected classes.
+Acts of hate target people based on their actual or perceived race, creed, color, religion, ancestry, gender, sexual orientation, physical or mental disability, citizenship, immigration status, or national origin.

 While we hope you will report any experience of hate, there are differences in how hateful acts are defined.